cortext/patstat/nomenclatures/ipc_descriptions/README.md

 ## Python script to interact with the VM

 Inside the project you can find a script wrote in python in which is possible to communicate with the local API that we previously build.
-When you execute it "03_02_abstract_from_ipc.py", what it does is read from the cvs file "03_01_abstract_from_ipc_input.csv" all the IPC codes and confront each one returning the necessary data to create the follow data structures: '01_position' '02_description', '03_ipc.cvs', '04_hierarchy.cvs'.
+When you execute it "03_02_abstract_from_ipc.py", what it does is read from the cvs file "03_01_abstract_from_ipc_input.csv" all the IPC codes and confront each one returning the necessary data to create the follow data structures: '01_position.cvs' '02_description.cvs', '03_ipc.cvs', '04_hierarchy.cvs'.

-To run the script is requiered have installe python2
+To run the script is requiered have installed python2

+## Collecting the descriptions
 ## Rebuilding the IPC hierarchy
-## Collecting the descriptions
 ## Example of results